Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Simulation and Benchmark

-The results are summarized in Tab.\ref{tab:general_benchmark_result}.
+The results are summarized in Tab.~\ref{tab:general_benchmark_result}.
 Our method outperforms other works in terms of $\vartheta_{avg}$, $\vartheta_{wst}$, and $\gamma_{vis}$ in all cases with satisfactory distances $d_{avg}$.
 Notably, Zhou's and Ho's methods occasionally yield zero swarm visibility in worst-case scenarios, which could be fatal in real-world tracking applications.
-Significant performance degradation is observed in the three benchmarked planners when the target speed increases from $1.0m/s$ to $2.5m/s$.
-Fig.\ref{fig:benchmark_histo} presents the cumulative target loss duration across all swarm trackers in the high-speed scenarios, along with its breakdown by specific failure reasons.
-The results in Tab.\ref{tab:general_benchmark_result} also indicate worse tracking performance in the Walls environment compared to the Forest map, attributed to challenges such as difficult occlusion recovery from wall-shaped structures, increased vertical obstacle complexity, and greater target velocity fluctuations in the scenario.
-Importantly, our planner maintains near-complete swarm visibility ($>99\%$) across all test conditions, demonstrating its robust adaptability to different environments, varied FOV settings, and fast target dynamics.
+Significant performance degradation is observed in the three benchmarked planners when the target speed increases from $1.0~m/s$ to $2.5~m/s$.
+Fig.~\ref{fig:benchmark_histo} presents the cumulative target loss duration across all swarm trackers in the high-speed scenarios, along with its breakdown by specific failure reasons.
+The results in Tab.~\ref{tab:general_benchmark_result} also indicate worse tracking performance in the Walls environment compared to the Forest map, attributed to challenges such as difficult occlusion recovery from wall-shaped structures, increased vertical obstacle complexity, and greater target velocity fluctuations in the scenario.
+Importantly, our planner maintains near-complete swarm visibility ($>99\%$) across all test conditions, demonstrating its adaptability to the tested cluttered environments, varied FOV configurations, and different target velocities.